csci-1301/csci-1301.github.io/labs/Char.md

-#  Char and Int Conversion, Ordering of Characters
+#  Char Conversion and Ordering

 This lab serves multiple goals: